Deep Learning for Micro-expression Recognition: A Survey

-On the other hand, several works fine-tuned deep networks pre-trained on large face datasets to avoid the overfitting problem.
-Li et al. \cite{li2018can} firstly adopted the 16-layer CNN pre-trained on VGG-FACE dataset \cite{Parkhi15}, also known as VGG-FACE model, was adopted with the detected apex frame as inputs.
-Following \cite{li2018can}, the MER performance on Resnet50, SEnet50 and VGG19 pre-trained on Imagenet was exploblack in \cite{le2020dynamic} performance with magnified dynamic image.
-The results illustrate that VGG surpasses other architectures regarding ME analysis topics.
-VGG is good at distinguishing the complex hidden information in the data.
-Along with motion magnification and dynamic image computation, subtle movements of ME can be effectively distinguished and discerned.
-Moreover, Liu et al. \cite{liu2020sma} utilized the backbone of Face Attention Network \cite{wang2017face} (Res18) pre-trained on WiderFace dataset \cite{yang2016wider} and further added a spatio-temporal movement-attending module to capture the subtle ME movements.
+Besides designing shallow networks, many studies \cite{li2018can,liu2020sma,le2020dynamic} fine-tuned deep networks pre-trained on large face datasets to avoid the overfitting problem.
+Li~\etal~\cite{li2018can} firstly adopted the 16-layer VGG-FACE model pre-trained on VGG-FACE dataset \cite{Parkhi15} for MER.
+Following \cite{li2018can}, the MER with Resnet50, SEnet50 and VGG19 pre-trained on Imagenet was explored in \cite{le2020dynamic}.
+The results illustrate that VGG surpasses other architectures regarding the MER topic and is good at distinguishing the complex hidden information in data.

-All of above works are based on 2DCNN with image input, several works employed single 3DCNN to directly extract the spatial and temporal features from ME sequences.
-EM-C3D+GAM \cite{wang2020eulerian}, MERANet \cite{gajjala2020meranet} and CBAMNet \cite{chen2020spatiotemporal} combined attention modules to 3D CNN to enhance the information flows in channels and spaces.
+All of above works are based on 2D CNN with image input, while several works employed single 3D CNN to directly extract the spatial and temporal features from ME sequences.
+GAM \cite{wang2020eulerian}, MERANet \cite{gajjala2020meranet} and CBAMNet \cite{chen2020spatiotemporal} combined attention modules to 3D CNN to enhance the representation in spatial and temporal dimensions.